russinnes/EOTDecode/README.md

 ### Installing
 The included install script will bring in everything you need, no need to source other dependencies.
+The installer expects you to clone to your home directory.
 ```
 cd ~/
 git clone https://github.com/russinnes/EOTDecode.git